frescobaldi/frescobaldi/frescobaldi_app/userguide/musicview.md

 * Hold Control or Command and left-click to display a magnifier glass
 * Configure the background color under {settings_preview_background}

-You can copy music right from the PDF view to a raster image: Hold Shift and drag a rectangular selection (or use the right mouse button) and then press {key_music_copy_image} or select {menu_music_copy_image} to copy the selected music as a raster image to the clipboard, a file or another application.
+You can copy music right from the PDF view to a raster image: use the right mouse button to drag a rectangular selection, then press {key_music_copy_image} or select {menu_music_copy_image} to copy the selected music as a raster image to the clipboard, a file or another application.